turingschool/backend-curriculum-site/module2/portfolios/portfolio_requirements.md

 * A student who **will repeat the current module** uses their presentation time to explore why they struggled, discuss the lessons learned, and lay out a plan for what will be different next time.
 * A student who is **repeating unsuccessfully** and will leave the program is excused from the presentation and can use the entire portfolio time for feedback and discussion.
 * A student who **passes the module** will present the following:
+  * Reflection on working in Teams:
-  * What particular skills, talent, or perspectives do you bring to a team?
+   - What particular skills, talent, or perspectives do you bring to a team?
-  * What have you learned about building software in pairs and teams?
+   - What have you learned about building software in pairs and teams?
-  * What makes for a successful team?
+   - What makes for a successful team?
 What derails a well-intentioned team?
-  * What factors determined the success and quality of your pair and group projects?
+   - What factors determined the success and quality of your pair and group projects?
-  * How will your experience in team projects influence your professional work in the industry?
+   - How will your experience in team projects influence your professional work in the industry?
+   * Reflection on Gear Up (Gender Bias, Technology in Voting, Mod 4 Lightning Talks)
-  * How will your Gear Up sessions impact you as a software developer?
+    - How will your Gear Up sessions impact you as a software developer?
-  * What practical lessons are you taking away from Gear Up sessions that you will use on the job? (use your gists to help reflect on this question)
+    - What practical lessons are you taking away from Gear Up sessions that you will use on the job? (use your gists to help reflect on this question)
+   * Reflection on Feedback
+    - How has feedback conversations with peers helped prepare you for your job/career?
+    - What is something you've learned about yourself in receiving project feedback?
+    - What has been the most valuable piece of feedback you have received?
+    - What specific actions are you planning on taking after receiving the feedback from this inning?

 #### The presentation should not be a series of slides that directly answers each of these questions with bullet points, but instead should: